Breaking News | Palm oil price further increases in Enugu major markets

-The price of palm oil has further increased in major markets across Enugu metropolis, the News Agency of Nigeria (NAN) reports.
+The price of palm oil has further increased in major markets across Enugu metropolis.

-The price of palm oil at Akwata, Garki and Mayor markets increased as a five-litre keg of palm oil now goes for N5,000 as against N2,900 the previous week.
+NAN reports that price of palm oil at Akwata , Garki and Mayor markets increased as a five-litre keg of palm oil now goes for N5,000 as against N2,900 the previous week.

 A 70Cl bottle has also increased from N500 to N700 in the same period.